Media Kit

 Q: Where do you live now, and what do you do there?

 When I’m not writing books, I work as a film and television producer, which essentially means I work with screenwriters and filmmakers to develop ideas and help bring those to the screen.
-Some of the movies I’ve worked on include the Academy-award nominated film THE BIG SICK written by Kumail Nanjiani and Emily Gordon (in which I have a small on-screen cameo!), the Emmy-Award winning HBO documentaries THE ZEN DIARIES OF GARRY SHANDLING and GEORGE CARLIN’S AMERICAN DREAM, TRAINWRECK starring Amy Schumer, THE KING OF STATEN ISLAND, starring Pete Davidson, POPSTAR: NEVER STOP NEVER STOPPING starring Andy Samberg and The Lonely Island, the the HBO TV series GIRLS, and the films MACHETE, and SPY KIDS 4.
+Some of the movies I’ve worked on include the Academy-award nominated film THE BIG SICK written by Kumail Nanjiani and Emily Gordon (in which I have a small on-screen cameo!), the Emmy-Award winning HBO documentaries THE ZEN DIARIES OF GARRY SHANDLING and GEORGE CARLIN’S AMERICAN DREAM, TRAINWRECK starring Amy Schumer, THE KING OF STATEN ISLAND, starring Pete Davidson, POPSTAR: NEVER STOP NEVER STOPPING starring Andy Samberg and The Lonely Island, the HBO TV series GIRLS, and the films MACHETE, and SPY KIDS 4.

 This story was inspired by my great-grandmother Edith Bond and her twin sister, Violet, who were both life-long Spiritualists.
 I never met the real-life Edie & Violet, but as a kid I was a bit obsessed with a rather haunting photograph of them as teenagers that lived on the bookshelf of my childhood home.
 I always wanted to write a story about Edie and Violet, but it wasn’t until a few years ago when I was researching the Spiritualist movement of the nineteenth century that lightning struck and the puzzle pieces for the idea that became this book slid into place.